amosproj/amos2021ss05-3d-viewer/README.md

   </a>
 </p>

 This project is designed to enable the computer science department of the Friedrich-Alexander University Erlangen-Nuremberg to display its 50 years computer science department exhibition online.
+This 3D Viewer web application can be easily accessed via https://50-jahre-informatik.cs.fau.de.

 The software to be developed shall be able to: